The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 approach from decontam works.
 It does a regression between relative abundance, and absolute abundance for each OTU, and then assumes that contaminants will likely have higher relative abundance in low biomass samples.
-While this could be true, it also poses problem when highly heterogenous samples are being analysed.
+While this could be true, it also poses a problem when highly heterogenous samples are being analysed.
 In our case, the very abundant thermophiles OTUs are likely mainly present in the hot and low biomass samples, while disappearing in our cold and high biomass background samples.
 For decontam, this is the pattern of a contaminant.
 After looking at these distributions and the taxonomy of these OTUs, I don’t feel like removing them.
 I will therefore keep these top contaminant OTUs in the dataset except for the Methylobacterium.
-I will also remove the others that were flagged.
-Even if they may not be contaminant, they anyway did not represent high relative abundances in our samples.
+The others that were flagged will still be removed, even if they may not be contaminant.
+They anyway did not represent high relative abundances in our samples.

 ``` r
 List_decontam_new <- c(rownames(contamdf.freq[contamdf.freq$contaminant == FALSE,]), taxa_names(Milos_rel_contam_top)) # Keep the top OTUs